Our Curriculum is delivered through:

 - Teaching the programmes of Study from 2014 National Curriculum

 - Educational Visits including residential trips

 - Forest School – we are extremely fortunate to have our own forest and a trained Forest School leader

 - After school clubs which are run by our staff and are free.

-- Opportunities for children to take the lead: chaplaincy team, house captains, head boy and head girls, prefects
+- Opportunities for children to take the lead: chaplaincy team, house captains and prefects

 - Throughout the year, children are encouraged to raise money for local and global causes